rmaniego/woshi/README.md

 `pip install -U woshi`

 Current version is 1.0, but more updates are coming soon.

-This is compatible with Python 3.9+, but will require other third-party libraries during installation.
+It is compatible with Python 3.9+, but will require other third-party libraries during installation.

 ## Usage